informatics-isi-edu/hatrac/REST-API.md

     Location: /namespace_path/object_name:version_id

-where `Location` includes the URL of the newly created object version that is comprised of all the uploaded data chunks.
+where `Location` includes the URL of the newly created object version that is comprised of all the uploaded data chunks as if it had been created by a corresponding PUT request:

+    PUT /namespace_path/object_name
+    Host: authority_name
+    Content-Type: content_type
+    Content-MD5: hash_value
+    Content-Length: N

+    ...content...

 ### Chunked Upload Job Cancellation

+The DELETE method can be used to cancel an upload job that has not yet been finalized:

     DELETE /namespace_path/object_name;upload/job_id
     Host: authority_name